Jimbo1167/local_video_transcriber/README.md

 - **Model Selection**: Choose the appropriate model size based on your accuracy needs and hardware capabilities
 - **Hardware Acceleration**: Use CUDA (NVIDIA) or MPS (Apple Silicon) for faster processing
 - **Memory Usage**: Large files may require significant memory, especially with larger models
+- **Containerization**: Use Docker for consistent deployment across environments
+- **Cloud Deployment**: Deploy to AWS for scalable processing of large volumes of media

 ## Known Issues